FAIRDataPipeline/hugo_source_files/content/docs/interface/config/_index.md

   unique_name: My amazing figure
   version: {MINOR}
 ```

-- `fail_on_hash_mismatch:` will, if set to True (the default), cause the API to fail is an attempt is made to read a file whose computed hash differs from the one stored in the local registry

 - `run_metadata:` provides metadata for the run:
   - `description:` is a human readable description of the purpose of the config.yaml